huggingface/blog/speecht5.md

 - **Text encoder pre-net.** This is a simple network that uses an embedding layer to map text tokens to the hidden representations that the encoder expects.
 Similar to what happens in an NLP model such as BERT.

 - **Speech decoder pre-net.** This takes as input a log mel spectrogram and uses a sequence of linear layers to compress the spectrogram into hidden representations.
-This design is taken from Tacotron 2.
+This design is taken from the Tacotron 2 TTS model.

 - **Speech decoder post-net.** This predicts a residual to add to the output spectrogram and is used to refine the results, also from Tacotron 2.